kylep/kyle.pericak.com/content/posts/openstack/openstack-magnum.md

 ## Deploy CoreOS Glance Image

 Magnum needs a base image to install Kubernetes onto.
-The two supported options are fedora-atomic and coreos.
+The two supported options are fedora-atomic and CoreOS.

 ```bash
 # Download & Unzip CoreOS